Creating and Running a Webman Project in ServBay

 Writing Web Project Code

-Next, let's add code to define routes, create controllers, and implement logic to interact with both the database and cache.
+Now, let’s add code to define routes, create controllers, and handle logic for database and cache interactions.

 Configure Routes